andrea-berardi/sorting-algorithms/README.md

 # Sorting Algorithms

-This repository contains many sorting algorithms and provides an easy and ready to use environment to easily test them.
+This repository contains many sorting algorithms and provides a ready to use environment to easily test them.

 ## Table of Contents